zold-io/blog.zold.io/_posts/2018/07/2018-07-25-trust-in-blockchain.md

 the core of any cryptocurrency.
 Blockchain is one of those protocols and the most popular at the moment.

-Hence, the bigger the amount of server owners, the more trustable is the cryptocurrency.
-The amount of servers is not so important.
-What is important is the amount or people and organizations involved.
-The cumulative trust of the group is a derivative of the amount of conflicts they have between each other.
+Hence, the bigger the number of server owners, the more trustable is the cryptocurrency.
+The number of servers is not so important.
+What is important is the number of people and organizations involved.
+The cumulative trust of the group is a derivative of the number of conflicts they have between each other.
 FYI, there are about [ten major players](https://www.blockchain.com/en/pools) in the Bitcoin network at the time of writing.